LukeGrahamLandry/franca/devlog.md

   - now it gets to load_elf_file but not init.
   - problem is the Desc needs physical address not virtual address
   - now in vzf it gets to printing the shell prompt
+  - need interrupts for when it gets input
+    - as a start just enable every intid so i can hard code it and make it work before needing to figure out how to get that info out of pci. seems to be 69 on vzf and 37 on qemu.
+    - important to set VIRTQ_DESC_F_WRITE or you just get spammed with interrupts that say they wrote zero bytes

+TODO: broke qemu without -accel hvf

 # (Nov 16)